-Emissions of VOCs and fugitive hydrocarbons will be minimized by enclosing storage tanks and fitting them with vapour recovery systems.
-Pumps and compressor seal designs that provide multiple seals and barriers, the use of low emission packages for valves, and vapour recovery systems for all loading and handling operations will significantly reduce fugitive emissions.
+Emissions of VOCs and fugitive hydrocarbons will be minimized by enclosing storage tanks and fitting them with vapor recovery systems.
+Pumps and compressor seal designs that provide multiple seals and barriers, the use of low emission packages for valves, and vapor recovery systems for all loading and handling operations will significantly reduce fugitive emissions.
 A leak detection and repair program (LDAR) will be implemented.

-Greenhouse gas emissions (CO2) from the Refinery are primarily as a by-product of the manufacturing of hydrogen and from the fired heaters.
-Early in Project planning, a decision was made to change the Project design away from the use of delayed/fluidized coker and coke gasification technology toward Fischer Tropsch technology, which in total will reduce CO2 emissions from 33 million tonnes per year to 10 million tonnes per year.
-Additionally, CO2 emissions will be minimized by:
+Greenhouse gas (GHG) emissions from the Refinery are primarily as a by-product of the manufacturing of hydrogen and from the fired heaters.
+The GHG emissions will primarily be comprised of CO_2 (approximately 99%) with very small amounts of methane (CH4) and nitrous oxide (N2O).
+Hydrofluorocarbons (HFCs) and perfluorocarbons (PFCs) and sulphur hexafluoride (SF6) are not anticipated to be generated by the refinery.
+Early in Project planning, a decision was made to change the Project design away from the use of delayed/fluidized coker and coke gasification technology toward Fischer Tropsch technology, which in total will reduce CO_2 emissions from 33 million tonnes per year to 10.9 million tonnes per year.
+Additionally, CO_2 emissions will be minimized by: